The Terragrunt configuration file uses the same HCL syntax as Terraform itself in terragrunt.hcl

 will run

-after terragrunt runs terraform init
+after terragrunt runs tofu init

 on the cloned module.